May 6, 1980

 1. the micrographic materials conform to the technical standards set forth in Federal Revenue Procedure 77-29 or any subsequent revenue procedure or regulation replacing 77-29;

-2. the micrographic materials are indexed, cross-referenced and labelled to show beginning and ending numbers or beginning and ending alphabetical listing of the documents included, and are systematically filed;
+2. the micrographic materials are indexed, cross-referenced and labeled to show beginning and ending numbers or beginning and ending alphabetical listing of the documents included, and are systematically filed;

 3. posting references appear on each invoice, and credit memoranda carry references to the documents evidencing the original transaction;